-The United States Court of Federal Claims (the Court) decided this case.
-Established pursuant to Article I of the U.S. Constitution, this court deals mostly with monetary claims made against the U.S. government.
+The United States Court of Federal Claims (the Court) decided the case of the Board of Regents of the Nevada System of Higher Education, on Behalf of the Desert Research Institute, v.
+United States and Oak Ridge Associated Universities, 2017 WL 2856416.
+These federal courts were established pursuant to Article I of the U.S. Constitution and deal mostly with monetary claims made against the U.S. government.
 This court commonly hears cases concerning government contracts and tax refunds, among other subjects.

 A Protective Order Background